BretOwens/RAB/README.md

 Under Assets/Scripts, there are three scripts made by me that given the overall functionality to the main GameObjects.
   -Camera_controller.cs: Controls the movement of the camera to follow the ball without adjusting the angle.

-  -Player_Controller.cs: Contains  funtionality of ball collision with pivk up objects, UI controls, and game logic -Rotator.cs: Controls the rotation of the pick up game objects.
+  -Player_Controller.cs: Contains  funtionality of ball collision with pivk up objects, UI controls, and game logic.

+  -Rotator.cs: Controls the rotation of the pick up game objects.